raneeny/FLAME2Graph/README.md

  * PAMAP2 Physical Activity Monitoring (PAM) dataset recorded 18 different daily activities using 17 sensors.

 ## Prerequisites
+In order to simulate federated learning as it occurs in a real-world scenario, we employ NVIDIA !FLARE(https://nvflare.readthedocs.io/en/main/flare_overview.html).
+We set up a server with four clients for each experiment.

 The python packages needed are:
 * numpy
 * pandas